jlederluis/iqss-text-organizer/README.md

 #### select

 * `select [QUERY]` --- runs lucene query QUERY on the database, and prints the number of documents selected.
+  * To search by a metadata field, use a query of the form `fieldname:value`.

 #### export